 Sometimes we may have concerns regarding an application, and we reserve the right to deny an application if we feel there is a reason the home would not be appropriate for one of our dogs.
 If we will not be proceeding with your application, we will do our best to communicate this in a timely fashion.

 As we follow-up on our adoptions for the life of the dog and take the dog back if the adoption is not successful, it is important to keep our dogs in our geographic area.
-For the safety and welfare of our dogs, we do not make exceptions, and we do not ship dogs outside of province.
+Our Georgraphical area is withing 200km of London, Ontario.

 A home check is required for approval of an application and will be done prior to (or at the time of) adoption.
 The volunteer visiting your home will check your fence and gates for security, and will make sure that there aren't any safety hazards or other concerns within the home.
 In addition, we want to makes sure that any current pets in the home are also well cared for.